lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ### submitRequest()

-Override the submitRequest() function and first make sure that there are vehicles queued up to be processed.
-If so, call the base class submitRequest() function to start inferring vehicle attributes from the enqueued vehicles.
-Reset enquedVehicles to 0 indicating that all the queued data has been submitted.
+The submitRequest() function is overridden to make sure that there are vehicles queued up to be processed before calling BaseDetection::submitRequest() to start inference.

 ```cpp
     void submitRequest() override {